wso2/micro-integrator/examples/getting-started/README.md

 ## What You'll Build

-During this guide, you will be creating a composite service which, upon invocation will call a that which processes order requests.
+In this guide, you will be creating a composite service which will process order requests upon invocation.
 The following diagram illustrates the use case clearly.

 ![scenario](images/scenario.png)

 You will be invoking a composite service which wraps the back-end service to process orders.
-The composite service, upon invocation will forward the request received without any alteration to the back-end service and will forward the response back to the client intact.
+The composite service, upon invocation, will forward the request received without any alteration to the back-end service and will forward the response back to the client intact.

 ## Prerequisites